LukeRoss00/gta5-real-mod/README.md

 6. I've tried several times to fix aiming while the player's in 1st person cover, but new issues keep cropping up, so in the end I gave up and resorted to the "First Person Third Person Cover" workaround.
 I have a nagging suspicion that the developers put this option in the menu because they too weren't completely satisfied with the implementation :-P If, after looking at the code, you have fresh ideas to make it work reliably (in particular when the player is aiming towards and across the cover, instead of away from it) please let me know.
 7. ~~If you are a VR C++ developer with a non-Oculus headset and you want to undertake the semi-arduous work of making a native SteamVR/OpenVR/OpenXR version of the mod, do get in touch and I can give you pointers to get started.
 It would help *a lot* if you also have experience with the Oculus SDK.~~ Did it myself.
 Big thanks to [/u/iupvoteevery](https://www.reddit.com/user/iupvoteevery) for lots of testing, support and advice!
 8. Does anybody know of a technique (e.g., a native call) to reliably find out when a 1st person animation is being played?
 For instance, it would be nice to have the option to disable user control of the camera when the character is rolling on the ground during combat (`AI::GET_IS_TASK_ACTIVE(PLAYER::PLAYER_PED_ID(), CTaskCombatRoll)` doesn't seem to ever return true).
 Note that this is different from ragdolling, which I already know how to detect.
-9. Can the non-graphics menu settings (e.g., "Allow Independent Camera Modes") somehow be controlled programmatically or through an .ini file, so that the mod could make the few tweaks it needs at the beginning without user intervention?
+9. Can the non-graphics menu settings (e.g., "First Person Head Bobbing") somehow be controlled programmatically or through an .ini file, so that the mod could make the few tweaks it needs at the beginning without user intervention?

 # Credits